Architecture & Access in partnership with Amaze and Deakin University have launched a guide for designing spaces to support neurodivergent people.

 ” I felt that one of my children was getting agitated and needed some time out to decompress due to the busy environment and the amount of people”.

-There were challenges to using and managing the use of these rooms also.
-Taking these findings Architecture & Access and Deakin University reached out to Amaze to partner with and together use these findings and produce a guide for designers and building owner/managers who want to create a sensory/reset room.
+However, there were also challenges in using and managing these rooms.
+Based on these findings, Architecture & Access and Deakin University reached out to Amaze to partner with and together use these findings and produce a guide for designers and building owner/managers who want to create a sensory/reset room.

 Guide Themes

-This document is truly a guide, it is not prescriptive but provides key considerations for the design and implementation of these rooms and recommends that users and access consultants are part of the process.
+This document serves as a guide, not a prescriptive manual, providing key considerations for the design and implementation of these rooms.
+It recommends involving users and Access Consultants in the process.

-Get in touch with Architecture & Access to discuss how we can advise you, we have a team of Neuro-inclusive Design Consultants that can assist in developing a Reset Room in your building or your next project.
+Get in touch with Architecture & Access to discuss how we can assist you.
+Our team of Neuro-inclusive Design Consultants is ready to help develop a Reset Room in your building or your next project.